BabylonJS/BabylonNative/Documentation/Extending.md

 outlined in the sections above, and removing a component simply requires reversing those operations.
 For example, removing the `NativeEngine` plugin from the Win32 `Playground` project would require the deletion of only three lines of C++ code and two lines of CMake code.
-The only variable that has not been discussed is where, with respect to the Babylon Native repository, an added component might be placed.
+With this resolved, the only variable that has not been discussed yet is where, with respect to the Babylon Native repository, an added component might be placed.

-There are, at present, two ways to build Babylon Native such that you can extend its functionality. the first and more straightforward of these approaches is to simply fork the Babylon Native repository and modify it.
+There are, at present, two ways to build Babylon Native such that you can extend its functionality.
+The first and more straightforward of these approaches is to simply fork the Babylon Native repository and modify it.
 This will allow you to add new components right alongside the provided ones.
 For example, a new `ComputeShaders` plugin could be placed in the `Plugins` folder, following the same pattern as `NativeEngine`.
 That